peterpolidoro/machine-communication-presentation/languages-human-electro-mechanical.md

 Information is stored kinetically and electronically.

-Mass is distributed geometrically in 3D space and time.
+Mass is distributed geometrically in 3D space and time with forces acting on it.

 Electronic component values and electric signals.